Hub and spoke meetings

 Designing an online memorial service

-Designing an online memorial service I am designing an online memorial service, to be held later this month.
+Designing an online memorial service: a graphic of the Marlboro College logo on a black background[September 14, 2020]: I am designing an online memorial service, to be held later this month.
 The deceased is not a person, but a beloved, 74-year-old small college that closed its local campus a few months ago.
 I taught there from 1983 – 1993.
 Under pandemic conditions, former alumni, faculty, staff, and other friends of the institution cannot even meet in person to grieve.
 So I decided to design and run an online memorial service.

 My goals?
 To give people an opportunity to reminisce, share how they feel, catch up with old friends and make new ones, perhaps obtain some measure of closure, and have some fun.